 Coral Bay is a small town with a population of 200, which is greatly boosted during tourist season.
-Being located at the edge of Ningaloo Reef, its main attraction is snorkeling.
+Being located at the edge of the Ningaloo Reef, its main attraction is snorkeling.
 We were excited to explore the vibrant marine life that thrives in this area.

-In addition to snorkeling, Coral Bay offers a variety of activities such as glass-bottom boat tours, diving tours, stingray snorkel tours, whale and shark watching tours and quad bike and sailing tours.
+In addition to snorkeling, Coral Bay offers a variety of activities such as glass-bottom boat tours, diving tours, stingray snorkel tours, whale and shark watching tours, quad bike tours, and sailing tours.

 Coral Bay – busy but beautiful

-Next day, 7 am in the morning we rushed to the reception begging for more days.
-Fortunately some people left and we were able to extend our stay.
+The next morning at 7 am, we rushed to the reception desk, begging for more days.
+Thankfully, some people had left, and we were able to extend our stay.
 It would have been a huge disappointment if we hadn’t been able to explore all that Coral Bay has to offer.

 Huge snappers rubbing our feet and invisible stingrays

-We only went to the beach for a brief moment and were immediately blown away by the sight of the crystal-clear azure water, pristine white sand, and huge snappers rub against our legs in the water up to our knees.
+We decided to explore the beach for a brief moment and were immediately blown away by the sight of the crystal-clear azure water, pristine white sand, and huge snappers swimming around our legs as we waded in the shallow water.

 Mauds Landing Beach